marsop/ephemeral/README.md

 - Support for open and closed (time) intervals.
 - Support for common operations like Covers(), Intersect(), Join(), etc..
 - Support for (disjoint) collections of intervals.
+- Makes use of Optional to avoid returning `null` in many of the built-in operations.

-Please check all the available options in the [Wiki](https://github.com/marsop/ephemeral/wiki).
+Please check all the available options in the [Github Wiki](https://github.com/marsop/ephemeral/wiki).

+The API-documentation is hosted at [albertogregorio.com/ephemeral](albertogregorio.com/ephemeral).

 ## Examples